We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A separate box houses a PC running Beyond the Red Line, a simulation game designed by BSG fans that lets you pilot the Viper.
 Since the game accepts only one input device, we had to use extra software to make it read the joystick, throttle and pedals as a single controller.
 Now it easily handles all the ship’s crazy X-, Y- and Z-axis twists and turns.
 It’s a joy to fly, but wannabe hot dogs take note: It turns out blasting Cylon raiders is a lot harder than it looks on TV.

-Structure: Cage and his team welded pieces of one-inch-square tubing to form the three boxes that make up the sim’s shape, connecting the narrower top box with angle steel.
+Cage and his team welded pieces of 1-inch-square tubing to form the three boxes that make up the sim’s shape, connecting the narrower top box with angle steel.
 The plywood shell is attached with screws, and fiberglass-laced body filler closes up any gaps.

-Controllers: Cage used PPJoy, an open-source application, to mix multiple controls—Saitek’s X52 joystick, throttle and Pro Flight pedal set—into what appears to the game as a single input device.
+Cage used PPJoy, an open-source application, to mix multiple controls—Saitek’s X52 joystick, throttle, and Pro Flight pedal set—into what appears to the game as a single input device.
 The joystick controls roll and pitch, while the pedals control yaw, just like a real aircraft.

 The flight controller’s more than 30 buttons and switches map to the Viper’s guns, missiles, afterburners and various navigation options.
 The joystick buttons let you target enemies, look side to side and backward, and fire thrusters to move the Viper sideways or vertically.

 This story has been updated.
 It was originally featured in the April 2008 issue of Popular Science magazine.